HomeAbout MePathologyServices ListTipsProductsContact MeCase StudiesFAQsLinksHorse Keeping

 A handful of oats here and there is fine.
 Sunflower seeds or any wild bird seed mix (without additives) given by the handful is fine.
 Try different kinds of fruit, like apples or even bananas!
 Vegetables are fun to experiment with.
 Remember, a little here and there is good, but you don't want to suddenly change the diet with 10lbs of carrots or anything!
 Everything in moderation, except the grass hay!

 Feeding at ground level is best.
 The head down position is what they are designed for.
 It allows the nasal passages to drain, so less dust and fewer germs get in the horses' respiratory system to make him sick or stir up allergies.
-It stretches his muscles and allows him to see all the way around himself, which can make them less defensive than having their head buried in a bucket up to the eyeballs at chest height.
-And hay nets/ racks that are safely placed high, allow seeds and dust to fall into eyes and noses.If you feed grain or beet pulp, use a rubber tub on the ground.
+It stretches his muscles.
+Traditional hay nets/ racks that are safely placed high, allow seeds and dust to fall into eyes and noses, so either feed on the ground (but not on top of manure) or use the new slow feed nets that don't allow hooves to get caught.
+If you feed grain or beet pulp, use a rubber tub on the ground.

 Mixed pasture grass offers variety and loads of fiber.
 Most pastures are actually too rich in NSC for horses as the grass is so lush and easily accessed as well as lacking much variety.
 In the wild a horse would travel more to obtain less.
 You may need to limit your horses' time on lush pasture or have him wear a grazing muzzle.
 However, grass is still a much better food for your horse than grain concentrates.
-Believe it or not, I actually see more healthy hooves come from poor, weedy pastures than I do from manicured and fertilized properties or stalled and pampered horses.
+Believe it or not, I actually see more healthy hooves come from poor, weedy pastures than I do from manicured and fertilized properties or stalled horses.
 The difference is the amount of wandering the horse has to do to get any green grass.
 This includes my own pasture, which is poor by many a horseman's standards, yet my horses don't have the same thrush and laminitis issues.

 What I learned in class....